BruceChanJianLe/m4s-downloader/README.md

 This is a simple m4s downloader which assumes that mp4 is split into segments instead of audio and video.

+This is the others brand, which assumes that the links for the video is given in the `m3u8` file.

 **Step 1**

 - Obtain the url for init mp4 segment